WebPraktikos/universal-resume/README.md

 Here is the default tailwind config: [defaultConfig.stub.js](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), and here’s the additional information from tailwind documentation: [theme](https://tailwindcss.com/docs/theme/#app).

-Ordinary CSS is added to the `tailwind.css` file.
+Need to quickly change the style — just add a class to the html element and write CSS inside the `tailwind.css` file.

 Columns
 ---------